Rigorous construction and Hadamard property of the Unruh state in Schwarzschild spacetime

 The relevance of the Hadamard condition is further borne out by the analysis in \cite{Fredenhagen}, where the description of the gravitational collapse of a spherically symmetric star is discussed and, under the assumption of the existence of suitable algebraic states of Hadamard form, it is shown that the appearance of the Hawking radiation, brought, at large times, by any of the said states, is precisely related to the scaling-limit behaviour of the underlying two-point function of the state computed on the $2$-sphere determined by the locus where the star radius crosses the Schwarzschild one.

 It is therefore manifest the utmost importance to verify whether $\om_U$ satisfies or not the Hadamard property, a condition which appears reasonable to assume at least in the static region of Schwarzschild spacetime also in view both of the former analysis in \cite{Candelas} and of the general results achieved in \cite{SV00} applied to those in \cite{DimockKay}.
 Indeed such a check is one of the main purposes to write this paper.
 Our goals are, however, broader, as we shall make a novel use of the Killing and conformal structure of Schwarzschild spacetime in order to construct rigorously and unambiguously the Unruh state, contemporary in the static region, inside the internal region and on the future event horizon.
 To this avail, we shall exploit some techniques which in the recent past have been successfully applied to manifolds with Killing horizons, asymptotically flat spacetimes (see also the recent \cite{Schroer}) as well as cosmological backgrounds \cite{MP05, DMP, Moretti06, Da08a, Da08, Moretti08, DMP2, DMP3}.
-Within this respect, it is also important to mention that, although, for different physical goals, a mathematically similar technology was employed in \cite{Ho00} including a proof of the Hadamard property of the relevant states.\\
+That mathematical technology also relies upon some ideas essentially due to Ashtekar \cite{As87} and that have also received attention for applications to electrodynamics \cite{Her97,Her08} in asymptotically flat spacetimes.
+Finally, a mathematically similar procedure was employed in \cite{Ho00} to prove the Hadamard property of some relevant states in a different physical context.

-From the perspective of this manuscript, the above cited paper are most notable for their underlying common ``philosophy''.
+{From} the perspective of this manuscript, the above cited papers by the authors of the present work are most notable for their underlying common ``philosophy''.
 To wit, as a first step, one always identifies a preferred codimension $1$ null submanifolds of the background, one is interested in.
 Afterwards, the classical solutions of the bulk dynamical system, one wishes to consider, are projected on a suitable function set living on the chosen submanifold.
 The most notable property of this set is that one can associate to it a Weyl algebra of observable, which carries a corresponding distinguished quantum algebraic state which can be pulled-back to bulk via the above projection map.
 On the one hand this procedure induces a state for the bulk algebra of observables and, on the other hand, such new state enjoys several important physical properties, related both with the symmetries of the spacetime and with suitable notions of uniqueness and energy positivity.